smartdevicelink/sdl_requirements/detailed_docs/iAP_over_BT/iAP_over_BT_handling_HMI_notif_during_reconnection_use_case.md

 _Expected:_
- 2. SDL starts `<AppTransportChangeTimer> + <AppTransportChangeTimerAddition>*N` timer for reconnection
+ 2. SDL starts reconnection timer
  3. HMI sends no RPCs to SDL assigned to these N applications
- 4. SDL unregisters the applications right after `<AppTransportChangeTimer> + <AppTransportChangeTimerAddition>*N` timer expires
+ 4. SDL unregisters the applications right after reconnection timer expires

 **Alternative flow 1**
 3.1 HMI sends an RPC to  any of these N applications that need to be reconnected